Kendralabs/cluster-config/pages/cluster_config/cluster_config_explore.md

 ### Interactively

-Running interactively will produce the same output but for a specific configuration group like yarn node managers.
-Here is a sample of what it looks like interactively.
+Running the command interactively produces the same output, but for a specific configuration group like YARN node managers.
+Here is a sample of what it looks like interactively:

 ```
 $ cluster-explore --host CLOUDERA_HOST